CCWBee/Scriptor/README.md

 ## Outline numbering

 Lines that begin with a dotted number sequence such as `1.2.3 ` are treated as an outline.
 Press **Enter** to insert a new line with the last segment incremented.
 Use **Tab** to deepen the outline (appending `.1`) and **Shift+Tab** to move back up a level.
 The caret remains after the inserted prefix so you can continue typing immediately.

+## Diff styling

+When comparing versions, deletions are wrapped with the `.diff-del` class and insertions with `.diff-add`.